 A highly structured approach helps LPS students achieve more in Language Arts.
 This highly structured, systematic, phonemic approach directly and systematically teaches students accurate decoding.
 Instruction is interactive and multi-sensory, teaching total word construction, not just phonics.
 Students learn skills of sound/symbol relationships, decoding and encoding, and word parts so that single and multisyllabic word reading and spelling become manageable.
 The Language Arts class directly focuses on teaching the syllable and spelling rules of the English language in a step-by-step manner.
 As students learn this system, the need for guessing at new words is reduced.
 This program also provides a thorough study of word structure.

 In Reading Comprehension, a modified researched-based literacy program designed around the Common Core State Standards (CCSS) for Massachusetts is used.
 It reflects an integrated model of literacy.
 The program offers a variety of opportunities for brief and extended, informal performance tasks that focus on reading, writing and listening.
 Using an anthology and leveled readers, students apply CCSS understanding and analysis as they read increasingly complex text.
 Within the weekly lesson, students are exposed to high-quality literature that enables them to gain strategies for close reading, vocabulary development, factual and inferential comprehension skills and writing skills.
-In addition, through collaborative activities and teacher-led discussions, students are exposed to high interest short stories, trade books, magazines, and plays to continue to reinforce the application of learned skills and strategies.
+In addition, through collaborative activities and teacher-led discussions, students are exposed to high interest short stories, poems, trade books, magazines, and plays to continue to reinforce the application of learned skills and strategies.

 Our world requires that all people engaged in any commerce be proficient writers.
 However, many students who come to LPS have challenges with written language.
 Using EmPower™ strategies, our students learn and practice brainstorming a topic, using references and two-column notes, and employing Thinking Maps® to organize material prior to producing a rough draft.
 Students then learn how to review and edit, and make necessary changes to produce a final or best copy.
 Developing writing in a structured manner is stressed.
 In content areas, staff provide sentence and paragraph models and use consistent, prescribed templates or formats to support this important skill.
 Step-by-step guidance helps students internalize the process and generate written language with greater independence.